The art galleries along and adjacent to Supercrawl’s festival corridor offer a vibrant and varied cross-section of Hamilton’s creative life.

 51 Stuart St.

 The Workers Arts and Heritage Centre aims to preserve, honour and promote the culture and history of all working people, and learn from the past while challenging the future – for future generations.
 The contributions of working people (not only in Canadian history but worldwide) are showcased in art, exhibits, and performances.
 Their labour and advocacy has made this country a fair and vibrant place to live and work, and WAHC acknowledges these struggles.
-Now on: Future of Work: Letters from the Land and Water (through Dec 16, 2022) and All Together Now: Banners from the Permanent Collection (through Dec 31, 2022).
+During Supercrawl 2025, WAHC will be open 4-10 pm on Friday, September 12 and 12-4 pm on Saturday, September 13, showcasing new fall exhibitions Thirty for Thirty (in the CUPE/SCFP Gallery) and Solidari-TEES (in the Community Gallery).

 You Me Gallery